Omniwallet/docs/BusinessPlan.md

 If you want to improve it, [open an issue](https://github.com/Omniwallet/docs/issues/new) or [submit a pull request](https://docs.google.com/document/d/14YCjDAjVjH25VDdAy0mKa0h4WCpgqCkqWWpsYarWTBM/edit#).

 This document is a business plan for creating an "Omniwallet for-profit company".
+It is something that we are considering, but havne't decided on yet.

+Feedback is welcome.
+FYI, the Omniwallet.co initiative is [recruiting a CEO](https://docs.google.com/forms/d/1Ko016DY-fK-_FvvE86IVYwuSPUUUOZtHxInH1i9LGqo/viewform).

 # Core Mission Statement